 There are legal forms of the drug.
 “Neat codeine” and prescription-strength codeine medications are legal in the UK if they are prescribed by a medical professional.

 They cannot be sold or given to someone else for whom they are not prescribed.
-It is also legal to possess over the counter forms of codeine as long as it is mixed with a minimum of one other ingredient (e.g., aspirin, paracetamol, ibuprofen, etc.).
+It is also legal to possess over-the-counter forms of codeine as long as it is mixed with a minimum of one other ingredient (e.g., aspirin, paracetamol, ibuprofen, etc.).

-For over the counter pills, they must be 100 mg or less and liquid forms of codeine are only legal to sell or purchase with a concentration of 2.5% or less.
+For over-the-counter pills, they must be 100 mg or less and liquid forms of codeine are only legal to sell or purchase with a concentration of 2.5% or less.

 Most opioids are prescribed to counter pain.
 They are fast-acting and are meant primarily for short-term pain management (e.g., surgery, accident trauma, etc.) and not chronic conditions.